The Best Dog Bowl Stand Australia - Raised Feeding Station Review

 If you don’t intend for your dog’s food station to be set up at all times, the feet of the stand can be tucked under the main frame for easy storage.
 This also makes the Pet Zone the most portable option on this list.

-The set comes with two stainless steel dog bowls that are anti-rust and easy to clean.
-The stand holds these bowls deeply and securely so there are fewer chances of spills.
+The set comes with two stainless steel dog bowls, like our number two and number five options.
+These bowls are anti-rust and easy to clean.
+I also love how the stand holds these bowls deeply and securely so there are fewer chances of spills.

-The great reviews attest to how sturdy and durable of a product this is.
+The great reviews from just about every member of our expert team attest to how sturdy and durable of a product this is.
 Though it may be a little pricier than some of the other items on this list, you’d be hard-pressed to find a more flexible and well-constructed product in this category!

 For a cheap and cheerful option, PaWz offers a great dog feeder stand for dogs of all sizes.

 They have three available sizes.
-The smallest size is 15cm in height.
-The medium measures 27cm in height.
-The largest size is 35cm in height.
-This should work for a very wide range of dog breeds which is fantastic.
+The smallest size is 15 cm in height.
+The medium measures 27 cm in height.
+The largest size is 35 cm in height.
+This worked for a very wide range of dog breeds that belong to our team of experts, which is fantastic.

 The stand is iron-based, rust-proof and durable.
 It has non-slip rubber feet to ensure that the stand doesn’t slide around as your dog is eating.